Meet Our Team:

 Check out Oceans TED talk on sharks at: https://youtu.be/UVuHuifQL8Q

 and online at: oceanramsey.com & waterinspired.org

 You Tube: http://youtu.be/d_UJv3zWyxQ

-Juan grew up at the "Turtle house" at Chuns reef in the middle of the famous 7 mile north shore of Oahu, best known for its world class surf.
-His ohana runs two non profits and hosts weekly beach clean ups and have working in conservation on the north shore for over 20 years.
+Juan grew up at the "Turtle House" at Chuns reef in the middle of the famous 7-mile North Shore of Oahu, best known for its world class surf.
+His ohana runs two non-profits and hosts weekly beach clean ups and have been working in conservation on the north shore for over 20 years.
 Juan is a board member on two conservation groups including Water Inspired Conservation (waterinspired.org) and Save The Sea Turtles International.

 DR. MICHELE BARNES

 PHD ECO-ECONIMIST, CHIEF INVESTIGATOR RESEARCH ADVISOR AND DIVEMASTER